hasaady/k8s-homelab/README.md

 # k8s-homelab

-A local, Kubernetes environment built with **Minikube** for experimenting, development, and reproducible demos.
+A local Kubernetes **dev environment** built with **Minikube** for experimenting, development, and reproducible demos.
-All manifests and Helm values are versioned here so the entire environment can be spun up on any machine.
+All manifests and Helm values are versioned here so the entire environment can be spun up on any machine with a single script.

 ```mermaid
 flowchart TB